CatTanker/cnc_map_tool_guide/docs/rendererresources.md

     3. Extract this into your game's top folder, where gamemd.exe or TiberianSun.exe are located.

 If you are not using the cncnet client, then the following section will apply directly to you.
-If you are, you will need to follow these steps by editing the `ddraw.ini` fine manually.
+If you are, you will need to follow these steps by editing the `ddraw.ini` fine manually. if you are using a recent build of the cncnet client and/or have configured phobos to set the 6 speed options to a specific rate, then you will not be able to test the unlimited fps amount.
 3. Testing
     1. Open the configuration exe listed above, head to Advanced Settings, and turn off limit frame rate.
         1. Renderer and change from `automatic` to `Direct3D 9`.
-For cncnet client users, you need to enter `ddraw` and change `renderer=(presumably auto")` to `renderer=dx`
+For cncnet client users, you need to enter `ddraw` and change `renderer=(presumably "auto")` to `renderer=dx`
         2. Run the game.
 Use the hotkey you assigned earlier to study the FPS, and check that entering the tab menu (diplomacy menu) and options menus (save game, game controls, exit game) and heading back into the game itself all work fine.
         3. Exit and make a note of the FPS and how well it runs (compatibility as listed above, and how smooth the game feels).
         4. Repeat the last 3 steps but using OpenGL (`ogl`) and (`gdi`).